Rattpak/MC2COD/README.md

 ### Settings
 Choose the game to convert the map for
 - World at War
+- Black Ops 1 (use World at War option)
 - Black Ops 3

 Choose brush generation options